-Once you have received the report, the next step is to review it.
-Convictions are typically classified as serious, major, and minor, or non-moving.
+Once you have received the report the next step is to review it.
+Convictions are usually classified as serious, major and minor and non-moving.
 Non-moving convictions are ordinarily not included in the evaluation process.
 The MVR from the Ministry of Transportation will not include any accidents.
 You would need to obtain a Letter of Experience from the driver's previous insurance carrier.
-Evaluate all violations and accidents, not just those that occur on the job.
+All violations and accidents should be evaluated, not just those occurring on-the-job.

-Major violations generally include:

-- · Leaving the scene of an accident - Driving under the influence of drugs or alcohol - Excessive speed (>20 mph over limit) - Reckless, negligent or careless driving - Felony, homicide or manslaughter involving the use of a motor vehicle - License suspension or revocation resulting from accidents or moving violations
+Major violations generally include: Minor violations generally include: Non-moving violations generally include: Leaving the scene of an accident Speeding < 20 mph Parking tickets Driving under the influence of drugs Failure to obey sign Motor vehicle equipment violations or alcohol Failure to yield Failure to have a valid operator's license Excessive speed (>20 mph over limit) Illegal turn available where one actually exists Reckless, negligent or careless driving Non-moving violations are typically not included when evaluating MVRs.
+Felony, homicide or manslaughter involving the use of a motor vehicle License suspension or revocation resulting from accidents or moving violations